Ghz4070/OLD_pizzaGo/README.md

 ## How to use

-### 1. Download example & install dependencies
+### 1. Download app & install dependencies

 Clone the repository:

 ```
-git clone git@github.com:prisma/prisma-examples.git
+git clone git@github.com:Ghz4070/pizzaGo.git
 ```

 Install Node dependencies:

 ```
-cd prisma-examples/node/docker-mysql
+cd pizzaGo/back
 npm install
+	ou
+yarn install
 ```

 ### 2. Launch Prisma with Docker

 This example is based on Docker.
 If you don't have Docker installed, you can get it from [here](https://store.docker.com/search?type=edition&offering=community).
-Use the Docker Compose CLI to launch the Docker containers specified in [docker-compose.yml](./docker-compose.yml):
+Use the Docker Compose CLI to launch the Docker containers specified in [docker-compose.yml](./back/docker-compose.yml):

 ```
 docker-compose up -d